Sweet Lucia

 *

 The shift at the group home is slow.
 No one wakes in crisis, or needs meds.
-He sits in the common room, on an uncomfortable couch, imagining a strip of hot white sand and green water.
-He checks the listener statistics of the afternoon show - always a bump when there’s drama.
-He wanted to ask the mother whether there were ethical concerns around donating organs from a suicide.
-Why she bypassed her anonymity, why she chose to be so public.
+He sits in the common room, on an uncomfortable couch, imagining a strip of hot white sand and teal green water.
+He checks the listener statistics of the afternoon show - always a good bump when there’s drama.
+He wanted to ask the mother whether there were ethical concerns about donating organs from suicide.
+Why she bypassed her anonymity?
+Why she chose to be so…public?
 But the onslaught of tears and snot cut the interview short.
-Frustrating, she couldn’t hold it together, she’d said she was ready.
-He wanted to push her, dig deep, keep his listeners rapt, addicted.
-Instead, the studio trashcan was full of damp tissues by the time she left.
+Frustrating, that she couldn’t hold it together.
+She’d said she was ready.
+He wanted to push her, dig deep, keep his listeners rapt.
+Instead, the studio trashcan was full of snotty tissues by the time she left.

 Before the show, his producer had suggested he ask about the timeline for a successful harvest.
-Basically, how long before organs go bad?
+How long before organs go bad?
 But he’d refused.
-The word ‘harvest’ in this context left him with goosebumps.
-Harvest was a word was for fresh eggs and unhusked corn, not an organ on ice.
+The word ‘harvest’ left him with goosebumps.
+Harvest was a word was for fresh eggs and unhusked corn, not an organ in a cooler.

 *

-Later tonight, before bed, Lucia’s father will bag up Anna and Elsa, his daughter’s favorite dolls.
+Later tonight, before bed, Lucia’s father bags up Anna and Elsa, his daughter’s favorite dolls.
 He’ll replace them with something else, just no more Frozen characters.
 Strange, how attached she is to those things.

 He turns on Fox News and nurses his beer.
 Shakes his head at all the illegals pouring in.
-He’s not anything like them - he has light skin, he’s a Christian, he works hard.
-Even Lucia speaks perfect English, his doing.
+He’s not anything like them - he has light skin, he’s Christian, he works hard.
+Even Lucia speaks perfect English.
+His doing.
 When she speaks Spanish, he wants to cry.

 *